MicrosoftDocs/windows-driver-docs/CONTRIBUTING.md

 To edit an existing file, if you're already in the repo, simply navigate to the file and click the "Edit" button.
 Alternatively, from an MSDN page, click the **Contribute** button and you will be taken directly to the relevant Markdown source file in the repo.

-> We're actively moving docs into the repo, so the one you want might not be there yet.
+> **Note** We're actively moving docs into the repo, so the one you want might not be there yet.
 If you don't see a **Contribute** button for a page you'd like to change, please open an issue in the repo and be sure to provide the URL of the page in question.

 If you're using the GitHub-based public repo, GitHub automatically forks the official repo into your personal GitHub account, where you can make your changes.